Rajbiraj: Ancient Era

 The city is part of the Mithila region which was an ancient kingdom which rose to prominence under King Janaka (c.
 8th-7th centuries BCE).
 The city is historical twin city of Janakpur also known to be a seat of Kushadhwaja the brother of King Janka whose two daughters Mandavi and Shrutakirti were married to Bharata and Shatrughna respectively.
 Kushadhwaja later ruled the area through his ministers and moved to Sankasya.
 During the Medieval Period around 520 CE, King Salahesh reigned over Mithila region and made his capital near Lahan, 35 km west to Rajbiraj.
-The most powerful and prominent kingdom, Karnat dynasty comes into power and ruled Mithila (also known as Tirhut) from the 11th century to the early 14th century.
+The most powerful and prominent kingdom, Karnat dynasty came to power and ruled Mithila (also known as Tirhut) from the 11th century to the early 14th century.
 The fifth of karnat dynasty, Shaktisingh Dev (r.
 1285 to 1295 CE) was travelled through this region after transferring his supremacy to his younger son Harisimhadeva and built the famous and ancient Chinnamasta Bhagawati Mandir as well as his fort nearby the temple, which is known as Gadhi Gaachhi locally.
 After the fall of Karnat dynasty, the Sena dynasty which was entered in Mithila, through Rupnagar from Bengal around early 13th century started ruling this region from the 15th century to the 18th century.
 The Rajdevi Temple was rebuilt by Sena king in the early 14th century and also known to be family temple of Kushadhwaja.
-Within the periphery of Rajbiraj there were small shrines dedicated to Mandavi, Urmila and Shrutakirti but have lost with time.
+Within the periphery of Rajbiraj, there were small shrines dedicated to Mandavi, Urmila and Shrutakirti but have been lost with time.